icons8/lunacy-docs/docs/interface.md

 ### Working with documents

-The Home tab makes it easy to create, manage, and organize all of your personal and team docments.
+The Home tab makes it easy to create, manage, and organize all of your personal and team documents.

 #### Creating documents